Measurement of the 12C(e,e'p)11B Two-Body Breakup Reaction at High Missing Momentum Values

 The WS+Glauber curve in Fig.~\ref{xsfig} corresponds to a factorized calculation by M. Alvioli, C.~Ciofi~degli~Atti and H.~Morita~\cite{claudio}.
-This model uses an ab initio many-body calculation based upon the solution of the non relativistic Schroedinger equation with realistic nucleon-nucleon interactions and a Woods-Saxon (WS) form for the bound proton wave function.
-The final state interactions are modeled using an improved Glauber approach~\cite{glauber} to describe the rescattering of the struck proton~\cite{Morita:1999gm,CiofidegliAtti:2006jc,CiofidelgiAtti:2007qu}.
+This model uses many-body variational correlated wavefunctions resulting from a cluster expansion solution of the non-relativistic Schroedinger equation with realistic nucleon-nucleon interactions and Woods-Saxon (WS) single particle wavefunctions~\cite{claudio}.
+The final-state interactions are modeled using an improved Glauber approach~\cite{glauber} to describe the rescattering of the knocked-out proton~\cite{Morita:1999gm,CiofidegliAtti:2006jc,CiofidelgiAtti:2007qu}.
 This calculation includes ground state correlations in the initial wave function which result in a reduction of the cross section by a factor of 0.8.
 This has the effect of reducing the occupation number of the $1p_{3/2}$ shell predicted by an independent particle shell model.

-Plane Wave Impulse Approximation (PWIA) calculations were done independently by both groups to ensure the same baseline calculation and gave the same result which is why only one curve is shown.
+Plane Wave Impulse Approximation (PWIA) calculations were done independently by both groups to ensure the same baseline calculation and gave the same result which is why only one PWIA curve is shown in Fig. 2.
 More striking is the agreement between the WS+Glauber calculation and full the RMSGA calculation.
-It is only at the highest momenta does one start to see a deviation between the curves and preference of the data to the RMSGA calculation.
+Only at the highest momenta does one start to see a deviation between the curves and preference of the data to the RMSGA calculation.
 This is likely due to the fact that at this time the WS+Glauber calculation is factorized while the RMSGA is unfactorized.